micschk/generator-xplorestripe/app/templates/_README.md

 ## How to use

-Run `vagrant up` to run a local development machine, then browse to http://localhost:8080.
+Run `vagrant up` to run a local development machine, then browse to http://localhost:8080/dev/build to let SilverStripe run the initial build.

+Now you can view the site at http://localhost:8080 and login at http://localhost:8080/admin.

 If using an Xplore VagrantBox, phpMyAdmin is available at http://localhost:8080/phpmyadmin.